jorisvandenbossche/course-python-geospatial/notebooks/91_package_rasterio.md

 output_file = "./averbode_orthophoto.tiff"
 ```

-The resulting data set will still be around 35MB and will take a bit of time, but this is only a fraction of the original data file:
+The resulting data set will still be around 120MB and will take a bit of time, but this is only a fraction of the original data file (GBs):

 ```{code-cell} ipython3
 # Only run this cell when sufficient band width ;-)